Making a Difference through Service

-No matter what way you think about service, it is a great way to look outside of yourself and realize just how great your life may actually be.
-When we decided to include service more in our family, we wanted to focus on our the needs in our immediate community.
+No matter how you think about service, it helps you look beyond yourself and realize just how great your life may actually be.
+We decided to include service more in our family, focusing on our the needs in our immediate community.
 That way over time, our kids would see the places we have served at.
-We also hoped that this would give them a greater sense of belonging to a community and a responsibility to make it a better place.
-By serving on a local level, we are encouraging our kids to always be looking for a need, and how we can help fill that need.
+We also hoped this would give them a greater sense of belonging to a community, and a responsibility to make it a better place.
+By serving on a local level, we are encouraging our kids to always be looking for a need, and how to help fill that need.

 The best and easiest way that we have found to find the needs right around us is by using the website JustServe.org.
 This website is a great place for people to request volunteers and for volunteers to easily find service opportunities.

 It is an easy-to-use website to quickly find opportunities to serve.
 Simply type in your zip code and find the needs right in your community!

 JustServe.org is a website where the volunteer needs of organizations may be posted and volunteers may search for places to serve in the community, providing opportunities to help those in need and enhance the quality of life in the community.

 We may not solve world hunger immediately, but we’re convinced that by serving with each other in our local communities, we’re paving the way for much broader changes.
 Our individual efforts don’t need to be huge—a little bit of change here, a few hours there—but even small efforts quickly add up to make a real difference.